phylyd/QBNN/README.rst

 The implementations are done on Huawei's Quantum Computing Platform "HiQ" : http://hiq.huaweicloud.com/en/index.html

-The Examples of QBNN and the corresponding quantum circuits are Example 1.
+The QBNN Examples with the corresponding quantum circuits are:

+Example 1.
 Single neuron with 2 weights and 2 inputs:

 .. image:: circuits/Example_1_QBN_Circuit.png